-Note:- The paper is divided in five independent units.
+Note :- The paper is divided in five independent units.
 Two questions will be set from each unit.
 The candidates are required to attempt one question from each unit.
-Unit-1 existence of a maximum of a continuous function on [a,b], uniform continuity, Unit-2

-Real Numbers system: completeness axiom, densities of rational/irrational, properties of real numbers, least upper bound axiom of a function, Basic properties of the limits Continuous functions and classification of discontinuities, properties of continuous functions Boundedness of a continuous function on a closed interval [a,b]
+Real Numbers system: completeness axiom, densities of rational/irrational, properties of real numbers, least upper bound axiom of a function, Basic properties of the limits Continuous functions and classification of discontinuities, properties of continuous functions Boundedness of a continuous function on a closed interval [2,b]